-The Long-Term Care Ombudsman Program advocates for the nearly 12,000 seniors and adults with disabilities living in more than 2,129 long-term care facilities throughout Los Angeles and San Bernardino Counties.
+The Long-Term Care Ombudsman Program is responsible for the 92,859 seniors and adults with disabilities living in 2,252 long-term care facilities throughout Los Angeles and San Bernardino Counties.

 What We Do